raphaelquintao/QRoute/README.md

 Powerfull and Simple PHP Route library.
 Just one file.

+## Instalation

 ### Setting up Apache

+Make sure the mod_rewrite module (htaccess support) is enabled in the Apache configuration.

 Simply create a new `.htaccess` file in your projects public directory and paste the contents below in your newly created file.
 This will redirect all requests to your `index.php` file.